Jamshed-Ahmad/Sentiment-Analysis-of-Amazon-Reviews/README.md

 or, if using Jupyter Notebook: <br>
 `!gradio app.py`.

-The Gradio interface will launch in your browser, allowing you to predict house prices dynamically.
+The Gradio interface will launch in your browser, allowing you to Sentimen Analysis dynamically.

 ###🌟 Future Enhancements
 🔹 Improve accuracy with advanced ensemble models 🏆.